Atomize101/nuclearBalance/README.md

 # nuclearBalance
-This is an eCommerce shopping site that will be refactoring consistently with various tech
+This is an eCommerce shopping site that will be refactored consistently with various tech